-The S&P 500 is a capitalization-weighted index in that the weight of each company's stock is determined by the total market value of their outstanding shares.
-This means that as the price of one particular stock increases that stock price is weighted more heavily in the calculation of the index.
+The S&P 500 is a capitalization-weighted index in that the weight of each company's stock price is determined by the total market value of that company's outstanding shares.
+This means that as the price of one particular stock increases, that stock price is weighted more heavily in the calculation of the index.

 Current Stock Markets

 |China Shanghai Comp||2,235.50 +0.83%|

 |German DAX||9,479.03 +0.03%|

 |Brazil Ibovespa||61,141.27 -0.24%|